 Washington has a proud history of entrepreneurship and technological innovation.
-In the transportation sector, the state enjoys one of the country’s highest rates of electric vehicle (EV) ownership, while researchers and startups are developing low-carbon biofuels and advanced vehicle technologies.
+In the transportation sector, the state enjoys one of the country’s highest rates of electric vehicle (EV) adoption, transit agencies switching to electric buses, and companies producing low-carbon biofuels.

 Click to enlarge.
 Carbon pollution from electricity is based on the generation mix of 2015 state utilities.
 Sources: CARB 2014, LCA 2014

 Transitioning from oil to cleaner fuels like electricity and low-carbon biofuels will take time and long-term policy support.
-A clean fuel standard would allow all fuel types—including biofuels and electricity, but also natural gas, propane, and petroleum-based fuels—to compete based on their cost and carbon benefits.
-Deployed on a realistic but ambitious-enough timeline, such a policy would cut Washington’s emissions and cement the state as a clean transportation leader.
-Learn more by downloading the fact sheet, or read more about clean fuels and our plan to Half the Oil here.
+A clean fuel standard would encourage all fuel types—including biofuels, electricity, , and petroleum-based fuels—to cut emissions and compete based on their cost and carbon benefits.
+Such a policy would cut Washington’s emissions and cement the state as a clean transportation leader.
+Learn more by downloading the fact sheet, or read more about clean fuels here.